Your SEO Strategy for the AI Era-> Get the whitepaper

 PLM generates a treasure trove of valuable data that can provide insights into product performance, process efficiency, and areas for improvement.
 However, many companies fail to capitalize on this data by not incorporating analytics into their PLM strategy.
 Without leveraging data analytics, you may miss opportunities to optimize your product development processes and make data-driven decisions.

 Avoid this mistake by integrating data analytics into your PLM implementation from the outset.
-Identify key performance indicators (KPIs) and metrics that align with your business goals, and establish processes for collecting, analyzing, and acting upon the data.
+Identify key performance indicators (KPIs) and metrics that align with your business goals, and establish processes for data collection, validation, and analysis.
 Harnessing the power of PLM data analytics allows you to continuously improve your product development processes and drive innovation.

 Tools and Resources